stanford-policylab/opp/py/data_readme_template.md

   (sic) columns in the raw data; this is passed through as raw_vehicle_description

-HERE/San Antonio/Louisville
 ## Madison, WI
 **Data notes**:
-- Data is deduplicated on date, time, location, officer_last_name, officer_first_name, subject_race, subject_sex, vehicle_make, vehicle_model,
-  reducing the number of records by ~0.88%
+- Data is deduplicated on raw columns Date, Time, onStreet, onStreetName, OfficerName, Race, Sex, Make, Model, Year, State, Limit, and OverLimit, reducing the numbe rof rows by ~0.7%
+- violation represents raw column `Statute Description`
 - Search/contraband information is missing
 - Data only includes warnings and citations, no arrests
+- If there was no `Ticket #`, this was assumed to be a warning
 - Shapefiles don't include district 2 and it's accompanying sectors
+- subject_race is based on raw column Race, passed through as raw_race
+- 2007 has partial data and looks suspect; 2017 is missing October, November, and December

 ## Statewide, WI
 **Data notes**: